-- Research (501) is for research that is not part of the thesis.
-Data obtained from such research should not be incorporated into the thesis. - Thesis (503) covers the thesis research and writing.
-A student may register for thesis credit each term. - Reading and Conference (505) and Projects (506) are used for special work not given under a formal course number. - Seminar (507) is used both for departmental seminars and for special group work not given in a formal course. - Workshop (508) is usually a special, short-term course covering a variety of topics. - Practicum (509) is used for courses whose emphasis is the application of academic theory to the work environment.
+- Research (601) is for research that is not part of the thesis.
+Data obtained from such research should not be incorporated into the thesis. - Thesis (603) covers the thesis research and writing.
+A student may register for thesis credit each term. - Reading and Conference (605) and Projects (606) are used for special work not given under a formal course number. - Seminar (607) is used both for departmental seminars and for special group work not given in a formal course. - Workshop (608) is usually a special, short-term course covering a variety of topics. - Practicum (609) is used for courses whose emphasis is the application of academic theory to the work environment.

-No more than 9 credits of blanket-numbered courses, other than thesis (503), may be applied toward the minimum 45-credit master's degree.
-While internship credit (510) is not considered a blanket-numbered course, no more than 6 credits of internship may be applied toward a 45-credit master's degree.
-The internship credit limit is in addition to the 9-credit blanket-hour limit.
-The program of study must include 6 to 12 credits of thesis (503).
+No more than 15 credits of blanket-numbered courses, other than thesis (603), may be applied toward the minimum 108-credit doctoral program.
+The program of study must include at least 36 credits of thesis (603).
 Blanket-numbered transfer courses will count toward the maximum totals specified above.